Updated on: December 6, 2024

 - Passkey support.

 NordPass’s auto-saving and auto-filling performed well in my tests.
 Whenever I visited a website and made a new account, l just had to click on the Save button on the pop-up NordPass issued.
 It also works on the desktop app, meaning Linux users can save credentials for encrypted documents, programs, and more.
 You can also save personal details like your credit card and phone number.
-However, I found auto-filling these wasn’t as intuitive or effective as it was on RoboForm.
+Though I could usually fill out forms in my browser correctly, NordPass isn’t as intuitive or effective as RoboForm when filling in forms.

 The password health checker works well, but my favorite feature is probably the email masking tool (included in all premium plans).
-You can use it to hide your real email address as a means to shut down spam and increase privacy.
+You can use it to hide your real email address, shut down spam, and increase privacy.
 It worked great on my self-hosted server and is compatible with all email domains.
 My only real complaint about NordPass is the lack of anything like the development tools 1Password offers.
-That said, it’s great for Linux users who don’t need a password manager for development reasons.
+That said, it’s great for Linux users who just need a password manager for their personal (rather than professional) needs.

-NordPass comes with a free version and a Premium plan (which costs $1.29 / month).
-There’s also a Family plan (which costs $2.79 / month).
+NordPass has a free version and a Premium plan (which costs $1.24 / month).
+There’s also a Family plan (which costs $2.68 / month).
 The free version provides unlimited password storage, but you can only be logged into one device at a time.
 The Premium plan adds the password health checker, data breach scanner, 3 GB of secure file storage, email masking, and emergency access for an unlimited number of devices, and the Family plan includes the same features as the Premium plan for 6 users.

 Bottom Line:

 NordPass provides a straightforward password manager with a desktop app that works on all major Linux distros.
 It comes with a good range of features, including a decent password health checker and dark web monitor, and it’s available for a pretty low cost.
-You can try NordPass on a 30-day free trial and with a 30-day money-back guarantee.
+You can try NordPass on a 30-day free trial, and there’s also a 30-day money-back guarantee.

 5. Keeper — Good Security, Advanced 2FA & Decent Developer Tools

-The 2FA options are pretty impressive — you can log in with an authenticator app, biometric login, or even with a variety of USB tokens like FIDO, Duo, or YubiKey (1Password is the only other password manager on my list with such a good range of 2FA features).
+The 2FA options are pretty impressive — you can log in with an authenticator app, or even with a variety of USB tokens like FIDO, Duo, or YubiKey (1Password is the only other password manager on my list with such a good range of 2FA features).
+Keeper also supports biometric authentication through Windows Hello (despite the name, running Windows Hello on Linux computers is possible).

 Keeper allows you to share passwords and other types of information with other users in a secure environment.
 You can share information without the user being able to actually see the content if you so choose.
-There’s even a one-time sharing option you can use for friends without a Keeper account and an excellent secure messaging tool.
+There’s even a one-time sharing option you can use for friends without a Keeper account.
+The desktop app, too, makes it much easier to log into programs and open secure folders and websites.

-Though they don’t measure up to what you get with Dashlane, Keeper has tools for developers.
-Keeper Commander (the command-line and SDK interface) works great on Linux.
-You can use it to do pretty much every task you can in the desktop app and more.
+Though it can’t measure up to what you get with Dashlane, Keeper has tools for developers.
+Keeper Commander (the Python-powered command line and SDK interface) works great on Linux.
+In addition to handling all routine tasks, you can use Keeper Commander to run scripts, schedule actions, initiate password rotations, and more.
 Unfortunately, while Commander is available to all customers, the more advanced tools included with Keeper Secrets Manager are only available if you have an enterprise plan.

 Keeper’s Linux app also provides: